 Out of all William Haines talkies, Way Out West is the one that allows him to camp up to the highest degree his screen persona as an effete, smart-assed wisecracker.
 In fact, the film’s setup itself (story and screenplay by Alfred Block and Byron Morgan) can be seen as homoerotic: The sissified dandy at a dude ranch where he plays “slave” to the cowboys’ “masters.”

-When a crooked carnival barker cheats a gang of tough cowboys in a roulette game, he is forced to work off the money by becoming a personal slave on their ranch.
-The joke is that the dandy city slicker, Windy (short for Windermere – as in “Fan”?), is played by William Haines.
+The narrative kicks off when a crooked carnival barker cheats a gang of tough cowboys in a roulette game; he is then forced to work off the money by becoming a personal slave on their ranch.
+The joke is that the dandy city slicker, Windy (short for Windermere – as in fan?), is played by Haines.

-One can't help but see the tongue-in-cheek throughout Way Out West.
-One of the cowboys even exclaims, “Why you're beautiful,” when Windy appears all dressed up.
-In the end, however, Windy proves himself to be “manly” by saving his paramour’s life and by beating the shit out of his competition.
+In the end, however, Windy proves himself “manly” by saving his paramour’s life and by beating the shit out of his competition.

-Under the guidance of Fred Niblo (he of Ben-Hur), Haines’ typical brashness, which usually turns me off, is remarkably subdued.
-That makes Way Out West my particular William Haines favorite.
+Under the guidance of Fred Niblo (Ben-Hur: A Tale of the Christ), William Haines’ typical brashness, which is usually a turn-off, feels remarkably subdued in this one.
+That makes Way Out West my particular Haines favorite.